soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 20-10 Selection of Applicants From Preference and/or Waiting List.* ::

 When the number of permits outstanding falls below the statutory maximum of one-hundred (100) and at such time as the Department in its discretion may determine based upon a consideration of the number of vacancies, a number of persons on the preference and/or waiting list equal to the number of vacancies shall be notified by the Department, in preference and waiting list order, of their eligibility to apply for a full-term mobile food unit permit and shall form a pool of prospective applicants.
-Vacancies shall be filled from the highest preference category for which an applicant exists either on a waiting list or who may be identified as the result of the published notice specified in § 20-04.
+Vacancies shall be filled from the highest preference category for which an applicant exists either on a waiting list or who may be identified as the result of the published notice specified in 24 RCNY § 20-04.